X-on/surgeryconnect-patient-api-docs/source/includes/_file_requests.md

   "patientFirstName": "John",
   "patientLastName": "Smith",
   "patientMobile": "+447777123456",
+  "recipientMobile": "+447755012345",
   "attemptAppDelivery": false
 }
 ```
-> In the above example, a 'shell' patient user identified/created using `patientMobile` (even if an app-using patient user exists with that mobile) since `attemptAppDelivery` is `false`.
-The patient will be notified of this file request by SMS.
+> In the above example, a non-app recipient user is identified/created using `recipientMobile` even if an app-using patient user exists with that mobile, since `attemptAppDelivery` is `false`.
+The recipient will be notified of the file request by SMS.

 > Example request JSON to send file request to a proxy (e.g. carer or paramedic) via the mobile app or SMS: